Mohcine-Ghalmi/Inception/README.md

 if the ssl.tls certificate file does not exist<br>

-`openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout /etc/nginx/ssl/nginx.key -out /etc/nginx/ssl/nginx.crt -subj "/C=TR/ST=KOCAELI/L=GEBZE/O=42Kocaeli/CN=mghalmi.42.fr";` : he script generates a self-signed SSL/TLS certificate (nginx.crt) and private key (nginx.key) using the openssl req command The generated certificate is valid for 365 days (-days 365), and a new RSA private key of length 4096 bits (-newkey rsa:4096) is generated.
+`openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout /etc/nginx/ssl/nginx.key -out /etc/nginx/ssl/nginx.crt -subj "/C=TR/ST=KOCAELI/L=GEBZE/O=42Kocaeli/CN=mghalmi.42.fr";` : The script generates a self-signed SSL/TLS certificate (nginx.crt) and private key (nginx.key) using the openssl req command The generated certificate is valid for 365 days (-days 365), and a new RSA private key of length 4096 bits (-newkey rsa:4096) is generated.
 The -subj option specifies the subject of the certificate, including the country (C), state (ST), locality (L), organization (O), and common name (CN). x509: Creates signed certificate.

 <hr>
 The nginx/ directory will be like this: